meanbee/magecert/basics.md

 ---
 layout: default
 title: Basics
-meta-description: Introduction to Magento code heirachies, modules and configuration.
+meta-description: Introduction to Magento code hierarchies, modules and configuration.
 ---

 # The Basics